Root Career Education Travel Health Wealth Music Poem HTPC Tennis Database Scripts Speak at SQLPASS Present to NASA, Robot14

 • When you are young, get into a good school gives you the opportunity for a good first job and wage.
 When you first start working, control your spending.
 Don't buy fancy high-end goods.
 The high-end goods charge high profit margin that is most inefficient spending for you and most profitable for the seller.
 Have self-control!
 (That reminds me when I bought my first new car on my first job.)
 If you can buy the same goods at discount price, why not?
 Your dollar goes bigger.

 • Spend on what you need, not what you want.
 Stop having low self-esteem moment that you need expensive goods to prove yourself.
 You should be confident with yourself, you do not need external materilistic superficial approval from flashy goods.
 For example, wearing a million-dollars diamond chain on your neck, that $1-Mill is not making you income, only incurs opportunity cost.
 Super-rich people can afford doing that but not middle-class.
 Middle-class should put money to good use and thrive to move upwards.
-Warren Buffet (once the world's richest man) did not have new furniture in the house but he bought "Star Furniture" business.
+Warren Buffet (once the world's richest man) lived in the original house he bought and did not have new furniture.
+When prompted, he bought "Star Furniture" enterprise business.
 Standing inline waiting for Starbuck coffee you waste time and money that you can make a cup of super tasty healthy coffee at home with same amount of time and a fraction of cost.
 Same goes with restaurants.

 • Associate with good people, friends, mentors, coleagues.
 Good associates lift you up and encourage you, help you to go on great path.
 I was lucky to encounter a few good people and recognize the opportunities of my life.
 Stop wasting time.
 Yes, everybody needs off-time, me-time, for relaxation but the outcome can be totally different.
 Do you really need beer-buddies for a rowdy night to drain energy and damage your health or can you use the time for exercise to boost your melatonin that makes your smarter and healthier next day?